LNXSeus/Advancely/README.md

 *This project uses dmon by Sepehr Taghdisian, licensed under the BSD 2-Clause License.*
 *This project's user interface is powered by the excellent [Dear ImGui](https://github.com/ocornut/imgui) library.*
 *This project also uses the SDL3 library suite and cJSON.
-More information can be found in the [LICENSES.txt](https://www.google.com/search?q=LICENSES.txt) file.*
+More information can be found in the LICENSES.txt file.*
-*Lots of assitance was provided by Gemini 2.5 Pro.*
+*Lots of assistance was provided by Gemini 2.5 Pro.*
-*Minecraft item .png files downloaded from [Minecraft Asset Clout](https://mcasset.cloud/1.0/) and block renders from the [Minecraft Wiki](https://www.minecraft.wiki) (downloaded by [Dogmaster](https://www.twitch.tv/thedogmaster28))*
+*Minecraft item .png files downloaded from [Minecraft Asset Cloud](https://mcasset.cloud/1.0/) and block renders from the [Minecraft Wiki](https://www.minecraft.wiki) (downloaded by [Dogmaster](https://www.twitch.tv/thedogmaster28))*
 *Shoutout to [Oskar](https://github.com/Oskar3141) for providing me his project files (kAAmel) and Darwin Baker for creating [AATool](https://github.com/DarwinBaker/AATool), which served as inspiration\!*